 - Ending the Practice- You will be guided back to the full state of waking consciousness.
 Your guide will lead you back through the reverse of how you were taken into the practice.
 The practice often ends with the guide chanting the mantra “Hari Om Tat Sat” meaning “may you feel peace and directed toward truth.”

 There’s a really good video explanation for Yoga Nidra that I like.
 You can watch it here.
 Now that you know what Yoga Nidra is you may want to experience it for yourself.
-You can read about my Yoga Nidra services here.
+Check out my Yoga Nidra Journey to Heal the Money Wound.